scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Comparison of Performance of Map-Reduce Job Between MPI for Python and Dask Frameworks
 --------------------------------------------------------------------------------------

-Based on the results presented in previous sections, it turned out that the stragglers are not because of the network, shared resources or scheduler throughput.
+Based on the results presented in previous sections, it turned out that the stragglers are not because of the scheduler throughput.
-Lustre striping improves I/O time; however, the job computation is still delayed and as a result lead to poor speed-up when extended to multiple nodes.
+Lustre striping improves I/O time; however, the job computation is still delayed due to stragglers and as a result performance was not improved.
 In order to make sure if the stragglers are created because of scheduler overhead in Dask framework we have tried to measure the performance of our Map-Reduce job using an MPI-based implementation, which makes use of mpi4py_ :cite:`Dalcin:2005aa,Dalcin:2011aa`.
-This will let us figure out whether the stragglers observed in the present benchmark using Dask parallel libray are as a result of scheduler overhead or any other factor.
+This will let us figure out whether the stragglers observed in the present benchmark using Dask parallel library are as a result of scheduler overhead or any other factor than scheduler.
 The compariosn is performed on XTC 600x using SDSC Comet.
 Figure :ref:`MPItimestackedcomparison` shows time comparison on different parts of the clculations.
 Bars are subdivided into the contribution of total time, communication time and RMSD calculation across parallelism from 1 to 72.
 Computation time is the time spent on RMSD tasks, and commuication time is the time spent for gathering RMSD arrays calculated by each processor rank.
-Total time is the summation of communication time, computation time and the overhead in the calculations As can be seen in Figure :ref:`MPItimestackedcomparison`, the overhead in the calculation is small up to 24 cores (Single node).
+Total time is the summation of communication time, computation time and the overhead in the calculations.
+As can be seen in Figure :ref:`MPItimestackedcomparison`, the overhead in the calculation is small up to 24 cores (Single node).
 Based on Figure :ref:`MPItimestackedcomparison`, the communication time is very small and only a small fraction of total time is spent on communications.
 However, when extending to multiple nodes compuation time also increases.